camwestwood/xapi/recipes/library/uxapi/library-viewed-econtent-input.md

 ## CLIENT_IP
 ### Description

-Client's address location on internet.
-The IP address that has made the request to view the content.
+Client's address location on internet, the IP address that has made the request to view the content.

 ### Valid Values
-Any
+Value is a string representing an Internet Protocol address (IP address) in either IPv4 or IPv6 format.

 ### Format
 String (255)